regine/rgi_user_guide/docs/tables/regions.md

 (o1-regions-table)=
 ## First-order regions (N=19)

 Summary of glacier counts and areas of all 19 first-order regions in the RGI 7.0.
+A comparison of count and area with RGI 6.0 can be found and downloaded in [](regions/overview).

 [Download this table as csv](RGI2000-v7.0-G-o1region-summary.csv)